| | | Looking for a good Jewish/Hebrew/Yiddish/Ladino/Aramaic dictionary? Okay, quick: name all Jewish languages. Well, there's

 Yiddish phrases that you may hear but don't quite understand?
 All on this very

+page.
 On our own bookshelf at home, we have the Alcalay Hebrew-English,

 English-Hebrew dictionary in three volumes, plus a few small paperback editions